-K. PETS No pets are allowed in residence halls except for guide dogs and fish.
-Fish are allowed with the use of suitable equipment in fish tanks of 10 gallons or less.
-However, permission must be granted by the Office of Housing and Residence Life.
-The University will not be held responsible for damage to equipment or injury to animals.
+K. PETS/ANIMALS The University's policy on pets/animals applies to the residence hal Fish are allowed with the use of suitable equipment in fish tanks of 10 gallons or less However, permission must be granted by the Office of Housing and Residence Life.
+University will not be held responsible for damage to equipment or injury to animals.